jmknoble/nice-things/README.md

 ## What Is It For?

-macOS likes to do things like Spotlight indexing while the computer is on.
+macOS likes to do some things---for example, Spotlight indexing---while a Mac is turned on.
 Sometimes, these activities happen while we humans want to do other things with our Macs, but the activities are "bad neighbors" and use too many system resources (like CPU).

-If your Mac is running an anti-virus scanning program, that may also be a bad neighbor, taking all the available CPU to get through a scan as fast as possible.
+If your Mac is running an anti-virus scanning program, for example, it may be overexuberant, taking all the available CPU to get through a scan as fast as possible.

-**nice-things** helps by changing the *scheduling priority* of certain processes to make them "less important".
+**nice-things** helps by changing the *scheduling priority* of certain processes to make them "less important" and give CPU time back to the things *we* want to do.

-## What Does It Do?
+## How Does It Work?

 Summary: